bdqnghi/treecaps/README.md

-# TreeCaps: Tree-based Capsule Networks for Source Code Processing [Not Actively Maintained]
+# TreeCaps: Tree-based Capsule Networks for Source Code Processing [Not Complete Yet]

 <p aligh="center"> This repository contains the code for TreeCaps introduced in the following paper <b>TreeCaps: Tree-based Capsule Networks for Source Code Processing.
-(NeurIPS 2020) </b> </p>
+(AAAI 2021) </b> </p>

 ## Usage